Hynix Logo

 The Hynix logo symbolizes technological superiority, energy, and a drive for innovation in semiconductors.
-The emblem highlights the brand’s bold ambitions, which help shape the future by ensuring the fast and reliable performance of devices used worldwide—from gadgets to the most complex systems.
+The emblem highlights the brand’s bold ambitions, which help shape the future by ensuring fast, reliable performance for devices used worldwide, from gadgets to the most complex systems.

 Hynix: Brand overview